open-edge-platform/geti-sdk/CONTRIBUTING.md

-We appreciate any contribution to the Intel® Geti™ SDK, whether it's in the form of a Pull Request, Feature Request or general comment/issue that you found.
+We appreciate any contribution to the Geti™ SDK, whether it's in the form of a Pull Request, Feature Request or general comment/issue that you found.
 For feature requests and issues, please feel free to create a GitHub Issue in this repository.